 For the walls, Wadden suggests Alabaster SW 7008.
 This neutral paint color can comfortably cover a large room without overpowering the space.
 "This soft white has just a hint of yellow that warms it but keeps it neutral," she says.
 "Perfect for any space, it complements all furniture and decor."

 A happy bedroom is a restful one.
-For this space, turn the volume of the happy colors down to the hushed tones of blush, soft apple, and faded periwinkle.
-These muted shades also work well as wall paint because, unlike jewel tones that sparkle in public spaces, they are visually quieter.
-If you prefer a more saturated look, choose one or two hues to keep at full volume and mix in more subdued neutrals.
+For this space, turn the volume of happy paint colors down with hushed tones such as blush, soft apple, and faded periwinkle.
+These muted bedroom colors work well for wall paint because they're visually quieter than jewel tones, for example, which might be too energizing for a space intended for sleeping.

-You can go bold in a kitchen, where clamoring activities naturally make it a happy space.
-Pick the most overt, playful shades of the happy palette -- stop sign red, sunshine yellow, and cobalt blue.
-When set off against white cabinets and white or dark gray countertops, these shades ring out with clarity, so use them in tempered amounts like backsplash accent tiles, a window valance, or countertop accessories.
+Bold colors are well-suited for a kitchen, where clamoring activities naturally make it a happy space.
+Pick the most overt, playful shades of the happy palette: stop-sign red, sunshine yellow, and cobalt blue.
+When set off against white cabinets and white or dark gray countertops, these shades ring out with clarity, so use them in tempered amounts, such as in backsplash accent tiles, a window valance, or countertop accessories.

 Overjoy SW 6689 is one such happy paint color that looks great in kitchens.
 "Like sunshine in a can, this color instantly brightens up a space without being overwhelming," says Wadden.
 "It's best for communal spaces, where its cheery vibes will encourage laughter and conversation."
 If you want to make a bigger statement, paint the island a standout shade to make it an instant focal point.